Articles

 Abstract: The English longbow was the driving force tactical change during the Hundred Years War.
 The longbow, in combination with men at arms, transformed the manner in which medieval warfare was conducted.
 This encouraged what is now known by historians as the “infantry revolution.”

-READ ALSO: What is the philosophy of reincarnation?
+READ ALSO: What is the average age to neuter a dog?

 How did the longbow changed warfare?